monarchwadia/zero-projects-ca/blog/source/_posts/functional-composition-in-javascript.md

 It's that easy!
 In fact, we could create many different variations of animals using the same three functions we have defined without having any copied code.

+In addition to this, we can version our models easily without making a direct change to any animal itself.
+If we wanted a Dog that `canBark` and another Dog that can `canDeeplyBark` we can easily make another function that knows how to deal with the state of the dog to give it the behaviour of a deep bark.

 ### Conclusion

-Functional composition provides us with three major favours:
+Object inheritance using functional composition provides us with three major favours:

 - Separate state from behaviour
 - Separate behaviour from identity